 These financial statements are presented in sterling, which is the Company's functional currency.
 Transactions in currencies other than the functional currency are translated at the rates of exchange prevailing on the date of the transactions.
-At each reporting date, monetary assets and liabilities which are denominated in other currencies are retranslated at the rates prevailing on that date.
 Non-monetary items measured at historical cost denominated in other currencies are not retranslated.
 Gains and losses arising on retranslation are included in the income statement.